yighy/Pantograph/README.md

 **Canvas & workflow**
 - Layers: reorder by drag & drop, opacity, visibility, duplicate, merge down, rename.
+- Lock a layer to protect its pixels: the pen, clearing, merging and deleting are refused, while hiding, renaming and reordering carry on.
 - Full undo/redo history.
+- Optionally, undo walks the cursor back to where the undone stroke started, and keeps the stroke itself on a faint Traces layer to redraw over.
 - Import an image as a new layer, positioned before it is applied.
 - Floating reference image window — movable, resizable, colour-pickable.
 - Eyedropper, colour history, HSB picker.